Sovanndara2022/VtechV3_Sovandara_Todo/README.md

 First, run the development server:
 Run the project (ZIP)
 	1. Unzip
+	2. Change or rename from .env.local.example to  .env.local
 	2. Open terminal in the project folder (vtech-todo/)
 	3. Run: